tomodjuro/brain_tumor_project/README.md

 BRAIN TUMOR CLASSIFICATION

 This is my brain tumor classification project, which analyzes individual slices of MRI scans and predicts whether it is a tumor or not.
 It predicts among 4 classes: 3 classes of tumor (glioma, meningioma and pituitary tumor), and not a tumor class.
 Dataset was downloaded from kaggle (https://www.kaggle.com/sartajbhuvaji/brain-tumor-classification-mri).
 It contains images of brain MRI with axial, coronal and sagittal slices which are located in corresponding class directory.
 I used 80% of data for training and 20% for testing.
 Training data was split 25% for validation.
-Images were cropped before loaded into the model and also data augmentation was performed because of the small dataset.
+Images were cropped before loaded into the model (crop_and_save_images.ipynb) and also data augmentation was performed before training because of the small dataset.
 I used transfer learning with EfficientNetB0 as model with pre-trained weights from imagenet.
 Model accuracy was very good but it can be better with larger dataset and some more hyperparameter tuning.

 BRAIN TUMOR SEGMENTATION